JEDEC SPHBM4 Standard Announced: HBM Moves Beyond Advanced Packaging

 SPHBM4 does not fully remove the packaging bottleneck, contrary to the democratization framing.

-Evolution: First appearance; a direct rebuttal to SemiAnalysis with no further elaboration in available items.
+Evolution: First and only appearance; a direct rebuttal to SemiAnalysis with no further elaboration in available items.

 Tom's Hardware

-SPHBM4 weds HBM4 performance with lower costs via the narrow serial interface but is not a GDDR replacement; positions it as a targeted mid-market expansion rather than a broad memory market disruption.
+SPHBM4 weds HBM4 performance with lower costs via the narrow serial interface but is not a GDDR replacement; positions it as a targeted mid-market expansion.

-Evolution: Consistent technical coverage framing; no prior version to compare against.
+Evolution: Consistent; no prior version to compare against.

 Prasenjit Sarkar (stretchcloud)